sandydunlop/website/docs/markista/javadoc/markista/core/Configuration.md

 | public static [String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html)                                                                                           | [getProjectPath](#getprojectpath)()                                                                                                           |                                                                                                   |
 | public static void                                                                                                                                                                                   | [setExtensionsOrder](#setextensionsorder)([String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html) order) |                                                                                                   |
 | public static [String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html)                                                                                           | [getExtensionsOrder](#getextensionsorder)()                                                                                                   |                                                                                                   |

+## Field Details

+### docTitle

+The title of the API documentation being generated

+---

+### createExternalLinks

+If true, links to types defined outside the API being documented will be generated

+---

+### documentPrivateMembers

+If true, private members of packages and types will be included in the generated documentation

+---

+### flattenPackages

+If true, empty package directories will not be created, leading to a flatter directory structure

+---

+### flattenModules

+If true, module directories will not be created, leading to a flatter directory structure

+---

+### useContentTabs

+If true, summary tables will be created inside Markdown content tabs.
+See [mkdocs-material](https://squidfunk.github.io/mkdocs-material/reference/content-tabs/) for more information.

+---

+### verbose

+If true, logging will include status information.

+---

+### modulePathList

+The list of module paths passed in from the Javadoc command line

+---

+### linkExternal

+The list of modules that have local Javadoc that can be linked to

+---

+### projectPath

+---

+### extensionsOrder

+---

 ## Method Details